srbartlett/whataretheyrunning/README.md

 Does one party favour open-source more than the other?

-Using data from [OpenAustralia.org][] every member of the House of Represenatives with a person website is checked.
-A `HEAD` request is issued to their website and the corresponding HTTP headers are used to determine their operating system and Web server.
+Using data from [OpenAustralia.org][] each member of the House of Represenatives with a personally website is checked.
+A `HEAD` request is issued to their website and the corresponding HTTP headers are used to determine their operating system, Web server, and Application server.

 [OpenAustralia.org]: http://www.openaustralia.org/